 Benzodiazepines (also called benzos, zannies, blues, tranks, footballs, or chill pills) are a type of central nervous system depressant that belongs to a classification of drugs commonly known as “tranquilizers.”
 This synthetic medication is most commonly prescribed in pill form by doctors for the treatment of anxiety disorders like Generalized Anxiety Disorder, Panic Disorder, or Post-Traumatic Stress Disorder.
-They are also used to treat insomnia.
+They are also used to treat insomnia and various other mental health issues.
 Plus, they can be administered by a doctor intravenously as a sedative prior to surgical procedures.

 Without getting too scientific, let’s just say that benzodiazepines have a powerful sedative effect on the mind and body.
 They work by affecting a neurotransmitter in the brain called Gamma-aminobutyric Acid – also known as “GABA.”
 GABA is used by the brain’s neural network to send messages.
 Benzos increase the production of GABA, which quiets overactive nerves and calms the system, effectively sending messages to the body to “chill out.”

 The problem is, when people chill out on benzos, they can fall in love with the feeling.
-This can lead to an addiction, which can wreak havoc on even the strongest person.
-Family problems, financial difficulties, issues at work, and legal challenges are all very real consequences of a benzodiazepine addiction.
+This can lead to a so-called benzo addiction, which can wreak havoc on even the strongest person.
+Family problems, financial difficulties, issues at work, and legal challenges are all very real consequences of benzodiazepine addiction.

 Believe it or not, there are more than 200 different types of benzodiazepines in the world.
 Most people have never heard of most of them because they are only used for surgical procedures or they are not available in the United States.